 One of the most valuable dressmaking tips is creating a toile.
 Before making any new dress design for the first time, we recommend that you make sure to practice with a toile.
 A toile is a mock-up made with cheaper materials.
 A sort of practice run, if you will, especially useful if your design is complicated.

 Creating the dress from more affordable materials and without the embellishments will allow you to make any needed changes to fit and size.
 You can then copy this onto your designs.
 This way, you get a better fit the first time when using more expensive premium fabrics and notions.

 Use A Good Sewing Machine

-Our leading models of Singer sewing machines, for example, will be able to accommodate long dressmaking sessions easily.
+Our leading models of Singer sewing machines, for example, will easily accommodate long dressmaking sessions.
 Your work will feel much less labour-intensive if you aren’t wrestling with your machine to complete the job.
-If you should find yourself needing to make extra savings, you can always purchase a reliable, refurbished sewing machine.
+If you need to make extra savings, you can always purchase a reliable, refurbished sewing machine.